g-lalevee/Apigee-X-GCP-Logging/README.md

 ### Setting up the KVMs

-The sharedflow uses 2 KVM to store parameters and credentials to access to GCP Logging service :
+The sharedflow uses 2 crypted KVMs to store parameters and credentials to access to GCP Logging service:
 - GCP-Keys:
     - key "gcplogging.privKeyPem": the PEM-encoded private key (**private_key**) from Service Account json key file
 - GCP-Logging-settings: